Uniform Distribution A uniform distribution is a continuous proba... | Channels for Pearson+

 Area Under the Curve

-In the context of probability distributions, the area under the curve of the PDF represents the probability of the random variable falling within a specific interval.
-For a uniform distribution, this area can be calculated as the product of the width of the interval (d-c) and the height of the rectangle (1/(b-a)).
-This concept is crucial for determining probabilities in continuous distributions.
+In the context of a uniform distribution, the probability that a random variable x lies between two values c and d (where a ≤ c < d ≤ b) is determined by the area under the curve of the PDF between these two points.
+Since the PDF is constant, this area can be calculated as the product of the width (d - c) and the height (1 / (b - a)), providing a straightforward method to find probabilities for intervals within the distribution.

 Recommended video: